lightstep/lightstep-api-js/README.md

     # Take a snapshot for a given query
     $ lightstep snapshot --project dev-foo 'service in ("frontend")'

-    # Generate a Gremlin chaos attack from a trace for service frontend
+    # Generate a Gremlin chaos attack from a span for service named frontend
-    $ lightstep gremlin --project dev-foo --trace-id $TRACE_ID frontend
+    $ lightstep gremlin --project dev-foo --span-id $SPAN_ID frontend
 ```

 ### code examples